When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 Your baby is more relaxed.

-The session flows more naturally.
+Your session flows more naturally.

 And the experience feels smoother overall.